Usman Umar Kibiya: Senate career

-Sen U. K. Umar was elected to the Senate in May 2003 Representing Kano south (ALBASU, BEBEJI, BUNKURE, DOGUWA, GAYA, KIRU, RANO, TAKAI, AJINGI, ROGO, KIBIYA, TUDUN WADA, GARKO, WUDIL, SUMAILA) Local Government Areas.
-He contributed well to debates in plenary and co-sponsored several Motions as well.
+U. K. Umar was elected to the Senate in May 2003 Representing Kano south (ALBASU, BEBEJI, BUNKURE, DOGUWA, GAYA, KIRU, RANO, TAKAI, AJINGI, ROGO, KIBIYA, TUDUN WADA, GARKO, WUDIL, SUMAILA) Local Government Areas.

-Sen U. K. Umar was the Senate Deputy Minority Leader from May 2003 until 2007.
+U. K. Umar was the Senate Deputy Minority Leader from May 2003 until 2007.

 He was appointed to Committees as: Vice Chairman Senate Committee on Commerce, Vice Chairman Senate Committee on Women Affairs and Youth Development, Member Senate Committee on Security and Intelligence, Member Senate Committee on Labour and Productivity, Member Senate Committee on Information, Member Senate committee on Internal Affairs, Member Senate committee on States and Local Govt.
 Affairs and Member Senate committee on Finance.

 Positions and offices held

 Usman Kibiya Umar is a Member National Institute for Policy and Strategic Studies (mni).

-Usman Kibiya Uamr is the Chairman and CEO of Lanyo Group of Companies, He is also a Director IEI Anchor Pension Managers Limited, Chairman Muslim Community Center, Chairman Abuja Center for Islamic Propagation CIP, Member Kano State University of Technology Council, Member Kano state Business Incentive Committee, Chairman National Association of Micro Finance Bank (North West) and as well Member National Association of Micro Finance Bank (Nigeria) from 2012-date.
+Usman Kibiya Uamr is the chairman and CEO of Lanyo Group of Companies, He is also a director IEI Anchor Pension Managers Limited, chairman Muslim Community Center, chairman Abuja Center for Islamic Propagation CIP, member Kano State University of Technology Council, member Kano state Business Incentive Committee, chairman National Association of Micro Finance Bank (North West) and as well member National Association of Micro Finance Bank (Nigeria) from 2012-date.

-He was the President of Nigeria Basketball Federation (NBBF) from 1989-2000 and a Member Nigeria Olympic Committee from 1984-2000.
-He also served as the Chairman Kano State College of Education from 2001-2003.
+He was the president of Nigeria Basketball Federation (NBBF) from 1989 to 2000 and a member Nigeria Olympic Committee from 1984 to 2000.
+He also served as the chairman Kano State College of Education from 2001 to 2003.

-.....Among others

 Awards and national honors

-Officer of the Order of the Niger OON, awarded by the President of the Federal Republic of Nigeria.
+Officer of the Order of the Niger OON, awarded by the president of the Federal Republic of Nigeria.